Cape Fahn Hotel, Koh Samui

 Planning a Stay

 Cape Fahn Hotel is located on the northeastern tip of Koh Samui, accessible via Koh Samui International Airport, which receives direct flights from Bangkok and several regional hubs.
 The Choeng Mon area is approximately a 20-minute drive from the airport under normal traffic conditions.
 Koh Samui's peak season runs from December through February, when the Gulf of Thailand's northeastern coast benefits from calmer seas and lower rainfall.
 The shoulder months of March to May offer reduced rates and lower occupancy on the island's northern shores, while the October to November period brings the Gulf's wetter season.
-For hotel reservations at this tier, advance booking of at least two to three months is advisable during the peak December-to-February window.
+Advance booking is recommended during the peak December-to-February window.
 Guests comparing Koh Samui options at this level should also consider the Koh Phangan alternatives such as Anantara Rasananda Koh Phangan Villas for a sense of how the two islands differ in atmosphere and accessibility.

 Comparison Snapshot